BorisLord/resume/readme.md

-This is my resume as a CLI.
+This is my resume as CLI in rust.

+You need to have rust install.

+Then compile with `rustc borisResume.rs`.

-You need to have rust install. then compile with '''rustc borisResume.rs''' and run the program with option --help to check what is available.
+Run the program with option `--help` to check which option is available.